 During the night Ginny roused from her sleep, often calling for help and lifting her arm in defence against a phantom attacker.
-Kit whispered her stories remembered from favourite childhood
+Kit whispered her stories remembered from favourite books from

-books and held Ginny's hand until she again fell asleep.
-As the rising sun cast a yellow light on the side of the tent, a dark figure appeared on the other side, startling Kit.
+her childhood and held Ginny's hand until she again fell asleep.
+The rising sun cast a yellow light on the side of the tent and a dark figure appeared on the other side startling Kit.

 Finley called softly and she moved outside to greet him.

 “I've just heard what happened to Ginny.
 Is she all right?”

 “It’s going to take some time, but she’s going to be fine.
 How did you find out?”

 “Tom told me.
 He wants me to watch out for you and Clara until they find out who did it.”